xbcsmith/epr-workshop/10-epr-python/README.md

 ## Outline

-1. Hands-On Session on Using the EPR Python Client:
+### Hands-On Session on Using the EPR Python Client

 Kick off the workshop with a hands-on session, providing participants with practical experience in using the Event Provenance Registry (EPR) Python client.
 Guide participants through the installation of the Python client and ensure that everyone has the necessary dependencies set up.

-1. Creating Event Receivers using the EPR Python Client:
+### Creating Event Receivers using the EPR Python Client

 Dive into the creation of Event Receivers using the EPR Python client.
 Walk participants through the process of defining receiver attributes, such as name, version, description, type, and schema.
 Emphasize the importance of well-defined receivers in capturing specific types of events.

-1. Creating Event Receiver Groups using the EPR Python Client:
+### Creating Event Receiver Groups using the EPR Python Client

 Extend the hands-on experience by guiding participants through the creation of Event Receiver Groups using the Python client.
 Demonstrate how to associate Event Receivers with groups, highlighting the benefits of organized event handling.

-1. Creating Events using the EPR Python Client:
+### Creating Events using the EPR Python Client

 Shift focus to creating events using the EPR Python client.
 Explore the attributes and metadata associated with events, including name, version, release, platform, package, success, description, and payload.
 Showcase the versatility of event creation, covering different use cases and scenarios.

-1. Searching for Events using the EPR Python Client:
+### Searching for Events using the EPR Python Client

 Conclude the session by demonstrating how to search for events using the EPR Python client.
 Explore various search criteria, including event IDs, fields, and